ppouliot/location/README.md

 License
 -------

-ASL 2.0.
+Apache 2.0.

 Contact
 -------

-Contact `puppetforge@hastexo.com` for any comments and questions about this module.
+Contact `peter@pouliot.net` for any comments and questions about this module.